• Skip to main content

 But get this.

-Twenty million people visit Disney World each year.
+Twenty milli people visit Disney World each year.
 That comes out to nearly 60,000 per day.
-Which makes Disney World a lot more interesting than Jacksonville.
+Which makes Disney World a lot more interesting than Jacksonville. on

 America's oldest tree